First Aid for Mental Health: 8 New & Investigational Drugs

-Need a New Drug?
+Want a New Drug?

-A quick glance at recent FDA drug approvals may lead you to believe that new therapies for mental illnesses - such as depression, anxiety, or ADHD - have all but dried up.
+A quick glance at recent FDA drug approvals may lead you to believe that new therapies for mental illnesses -- such as depression, anxiety, or bipolar disorder -- have all but dried up.

 The Burden of a Mental Health Illness

 The numbers can be quite staggering when you look at statistics in the U.S.

 Aloradine (PH94B), Social Anxiety Disorder

-Social anxiety disorder, or social phobia, affects about 15 million adults.
+- Social anxiety disorder affects about 15 million adults.
 Patients with social phobia experience a persistent fear of most social, performance or speaking situations.

-Developed by Pherin Pharmaceuticals, aloradine (PH94B) has had success in Phase III trials of social phobia in women.
-Aloradine is in a new drug class called "pherines" known as sensory receptor cell modulators and is given as a nose spray.
+Developed by Pherin Pharmaceuticals, aloradine (PH94B) has had success in Phase 3 trials of social phobia in men and women.
+Aloradine is in a new drug class called "pherines" known as sensory receptor cell modulators and is given as a spray in the nose.
 It targets brain receptors via nasal chemosensory neurons with a 15 minute onset.
-Analysis of 91 patients shows that intranasal aloradine was effective in 75% of participants as compared with 37% on placebo.
-Side effects so far appear to be minimal.
+It appears to affect GABA-A modulation.

 Dextromethorphan/Quinidine (AVP-923), Agitation in Alzheimer's Disease

-Dasotraline (SEP-225289), ADHD and Binge Eating Disorder
+Dasotraline for ADHD and Binge Eating Disorder

 - Dasotraline is also being evaluated for its use in binge eating disorder, where a person loses control over eating, but does not purge, therefore putting the person at risk for obesity.

 Fluoxetine Rapid Dissolve (AT001), Autistic Repetitive Behaviors

-AT001, developed by Autism Therapeutics, is in Phase III trials for the treatment of autistic repetitive behaviors in children and adolescents and has completed phase II for adults.
+AT001, developed by Autism Therapeutics, is in Phase III trials for the treatment of autistic repetitive behaviors in children and adolescents and has completed phase II studies for adults.

 If FDA approved, this formulation would be the first treatment for autistic patients suffering with repetitive behaviors.
-AT001 is being developed in a "Zydis" rapidly orally disintegrating tablet (ODT) in several strengths which will be taste-masked.
+AT001 is being developed in a "Zydis" (fluoxetine) rapid orally disintegrating tablet (ODT) in several strengths which will be taste-masked.
 The use of AT001 in autism has received orphan drug designation and Fast Track status from the FDA.

-Cariprazine (Vraylar), Schizophrenia and Bipolar Disorder
+Now Approved: Cariprazine (Vraylar) for Schizophrenia and Bipolar Disorder

 - Common side effects reported with Vraylar include muscle movements, upset stomach and vomiting, drowsiness or feeling restless.